 Finding the space in one room for twice as much furniture and storage is one of the most daunting tasks when designing a shared room.
 This is where resourcefulness is key.
 Less is definitely more in a shared bedroom, as is multifunctional and shared design.

 As a baseline, selecting streamlined furniture is essential to keep the room feeling as spacious as possible and allow for storage and playing.
 Bunk beds are always an excellent choice; if one of your children is aged six or above to sleep on the top bunk.

 Speaking of storage – under bed rollaway drawers are always helpful in creating more space and can hold seasonal or limited use items.
-Our Under Bed Storage Drawers work perfectly with our single, double and bunk bed designs.
+Our Under Bed Storage Drawers work perfectly with all our designs.
 Storage chests with cushions can be used as a seat to a play table as well as conceal a mountain of toys.
 A wardrobe with drawers offers plenty of hanging and folding space for both children’s clothes.
-Take a look at our Charterhouse Two Drawer Wardrobe (pictured above)– perfect for any room design – or our Belvoir Wardrobe which is ideal for a girls’ bedroom.
+Take a look at our Charterhouse Two Drawer Wardrobe – perfect for any room design – or our Belvoir Wardrobe which is ideal for a girls’ bedroom.

 Shelving is super convenient for toy organisation as it doesn’t take up a lot of space and can be placed above dressers and desks.
 Similarly, placing a bookshelf at the foot of the bed doesn’t take up valuable space and may even give you another surface near the bed for a lamp.

 Regardless of your design challenge, when creating a shared room for your little ones if you stick to resourceful, efficient, fun and creative choices, you’ll no doubt create a bedroom your children will love!